Shobon03/Genix/README.md

 # Genix

 Genix is a *Trivia* game for Android, written in Java.

 This app uses [OpenTriviaDB](https://opentdb.com/)'s API to fetch questions.

+Genix was made as a project for Projeto Integrador (PJI) at IFSP.

 # Table of contents
 - [Dependencies](#dependencies)